 This chapter is like a toolbox, comprised of various different implements to be used at different times for different purposes.
 You are welcome to select one and discard another as it fits your game.

-Here are some “rules”—so quoted because the first rule is that the rules can be bent or broken—for achieving the best experience.
+Here are some “rules”—scare-quoted because the first rule is that the rules can be bent or broken—for achieving the best experience.

 Rule 0: The goal of the game is to have fun and tell compelling, memorable stories.